Using Docker Compose¶

 Wait strategies¶

-Just like with regular test containers you can also apply wait strategies to docker compose
+Just like with the containers created by Testcontainers for Go, you can also apply wait strategies to docker compose

 services.